TjanMichela/Predicting-Breast-Cancer-Diagnoses/README.md

 > The model will be evaluated on various metrics: accuracy, precision, recall, f1-score, confusion matrix.

 ### 4. Features
-A list of important information regarding the features of the data.
+A list of important information regarding the features of the data:
-**Create data dictionary**
-Quantitative Attributes:
 1. Age (years): Represents the age of individuals in the dataset.
 2. BMI (kg/m²): Body Mass Index, a measure of body fat based on weight and height.
 3. Glucose (mg/dL): Reflects blood glucose levels, a vital metabolic indicator.